Lifetime (TV channel): Programming

-Lifetime's original content is currently composed of made-for-TV films and reality series, such as Dance Moms.
+Lifetime's original content is composed of made-for-TV films and reality series, such as Dance Moms.
 The network states that it "is committed to offering the highest quality entertainment and information programming, and advocating a wide range of issues affecting women and their families."

 In the past, Lifetime used to air several game shows in daytime and early evenings, including Supermarket Sweep, Shop 'til You Drop, Rodeo Drive, Born Lucky, and Debt.
 Lifetime also produced one original game show (Who Knows You Best?, starring Gina St. John), with a format based on The Newlywed Game; it was canceled after one season.
 The network has also previously produced scripted dramas, such as Devious Maids and Witches of East End.

 The network currently airs a mix of second-run syndicated series (such as How I Met Your Mother and Grey's Anatomy) during the daytime hours.
 In the past, Lifetime has revived several programs that originally aired on other networks.
 In 1988, it bought the rights to the existing 26 episodes of The Days and Nights of Molly Dodd from its original broadcaster NBC, and produced 39 additional episodes of the series.
 Lifetime did not renew the show reportedly because of low ratings and the high cost to produce the program.
 In late 2011, the network began to air new episodes of America's Most Wanted, a program canceled in series form by Fox at the end of the 2010–11 season, although special feature episodes continued to air intermittently on Fox.
 Lifetime aired more than 40 new episodes of the program before cancelling it in 2013.

 On July 21, 2017, Lifetime simulcasted the premiere of Disney Channel's original movie Descendants 2; marking the first time the channel premiered a program produced for a wholly owned Disney subsidiary.

 In 2018, Lifetime premiered Harry & Meghan: A Royal Romance, a story about the relationship between Prince Harry and Meghan Markle.
 It also premiered the James Corden-produced Seatbelt Psychic with Thomas John.

 Films

 In addition to feature films, as well as made-for-television films previously broadcast on other networks, Lifetime is known for producing various original films of its own.
 These films are produced by the network's own Lifetime Pictures unit.
 A movie-focused spin-off channel, known informally as the Lifetime Movie Network or "LMN" due to its frequent rebrands, was launched in 1998.

+In its early years, Hearst Entertainment supplied its programming to Lifetime, which was ended in 2002.